 Newburyport Chamber Music Festival is a community-based series of chamber music concerts and events in Newburyport, Massachusetts.
-The summer Festival format is a week-long series that takes place each year in August.
+The summer Festival format has evolved to a two-week series that takes place each year in August.
 Additional events are programmed throughout the year.

 The Newburyport Chamber Music Festival fosters an interactive partnership between residents and visiting artists by engaging the community in the process of creating and presenting chamber music in Newburyport’s unique architectural spaces.